gi-no/blog_mean_stack/article3.en.md

 #### Editing client-side question-showing HTML file

-Show the staring status as star icon.
+Show the staring status as the star icon.
 We can click the star icon to star or unstar.

 client/app/questionsShow/questionsShow.html